 Step 6: Take an Opiate Withdrawal Supplement

 During and after the Vitamin C for opiate withdrawal protocol, you’ll need something to further help ease your symptoms and restore your brain chemistry that has been disrupted from opiate abuse.
 While Vitamin C is powerful on it’s own, if you want to have an extremely comfortable withdrawal, you’ll need to use a strong opiate withdrawal formula.
 Furthermore, the reason most people relapse within the first 90 days of quitting opiates is that of the lingering symptoms, also known as Post Acute Withdrawal Syndrome (PAWS).
 If you simply come off opiates, then do nothing more, the odds that you will relapse are very high.

-That’s why I’ve incorporated the use of Calm Support (Read review…) into this withdrawal plan.
+That’s why I’ve incorporated the use of Calm Support (Read full Review…) into this withdrawal plan.
 Calm Support is an opiate withdrawal supplement that has a blend of natural ingredients to ease opiate withdrawal symptoms and restore brain chemistry.
 I recommend taking an Opiate Withdrawal Supplement starting three days before your withdrawal begins, which is right when you will be starting the Vitamin C loading phase.
 Taking these two together will enable you to have a very mild and comfortable withdrawal.

 You won’t even believe how easy it will be…and taking the supplement for 30 days can provide you with the following benefits: